 Payment Processor

 A payment processor is the company that handles your card transactions.
-When a customer taps "Pay," the processor takes the card details, routes them through the card network (Visa, Mastercard) to the customer's bank, gets an approve or decline response, and eventually settles the funds into your bank account.
+A customer taps "Pay."
+The processor takes the card details and routes them through Visa or Mastercard to the customer's bank.
+It gets back an approve or a decline.
+Then it settles the money into your bank account.
+That last part isn't instant.

 The term gets used loosely.
-"Processor" can mean the company that handles the technical routing (the actual processor), the company that holds your merchant account (the acquirer), or an all-in-one platform that does both (Stripe, Square, PayPal).
-For most small businesses, these are the same company.
+"Processor" can mean the company doing the technical routing.
+It can mean the acquirer holding your merchant account.
+It can mean an all-in-one platform doing both, like Stripe, Square or PayPal.
+For most small businesses they're the same company.

 Why It Matters

-Your processor is the most important vendor in your payment stack.
-They determine:
+Your processor is the most important vendor you have.
+They decide:

 | What They Control | Impact |